 - Stay away from enclosed fields of crops or livestock.
 Similarly, camp as far away from historic structures, roads, and buildings as you can.

-As you can see from above, there are plenty of beautiful spots for wild campers to enjoy all across Great Britain.
+As you can see from above, there are plenty of beautiful spots for wild camping in the UK.

 That’s not to say that the wild camping spots in Northern Ireland aren’t as breathtaking as the ones located across the Irish Sea – regions such as Fermanagh Lakelands, the Ards Peninsula, or the North Antrim Coast are all great options for those looking to engage in this challenging outdoor activity in the UK’s smallest country.